Ángela Ruiz Robles: Biography

 Ángela Ruiz Robles, also known as "Doña Angelita", was born on March 28, 1895, in Villamanín, León.
 She was born into a well-off family, as the daughter of Feliciano Ruiz, a pharmacist and Elena Robles, a housewife.
 She studied to become a teacher at a college in Leon and started her professional career in the capital of the province as an instructor of stenography, typing and commercial accounting between 1915 and 1916.
 In 1917, her municipal council unanimously named her teacher and director of La Pola de Gordón school, located in León.
 There, she married her husband, Andrés Grandal, a merchant seaman, and had three daughters, Elena, Elvira, and Maria Carmen.

 One year later, in 1918 she moved to Santa Uxía de Mandiá, a small village close to Ferrol, Galicia, where she serve as a teacher until 1928.
 In 1934 she carried out an important work as manager of the National Girls School Orphanage in Ferrol.

 In 1948 she started to work as a teacher at the Ibañez Martín School, became director in 1959 and stayed in the position until her retirement.

 Ángela Ruiz Robles lived in a time during and after Spain’s Civil War.
 In early 20th century Spain, only 25% of the female population knew how to read and write, and the female illiteracy rate was 60% higher than in men.
 Women were primarily housewives, with most of them hardly having the most basic education.
 For that reason, Ruiz Robles’ work and accomplishments are that more significant and worthy of being highlighted.

-As a person, Ángela Ruiz Robles was well-known and admired for her devotion to her students and for striving to innovate the outdated teaching methods of the time.
-Throughout her life, all of her books, inventions, and career were centered around making education accessible, easier, and enjoyable for all types of students and all their specific needs.
-In her spare time, Doña Angelita taught free night lessons to people with fewer resources.
-She went as far as visiting her students’ homes at the end of the day to ensure they learned and understood class material.
+Ángela Ruiz Robles was known for her work in education and for advocating changes to teaching methods used at the time.
+Her books, inventions, and career focused on improving educational accessibility and adapting instruction to students' needs.
+In her spare time, Doña Angelita taught free night lessons to people with limited financial resources.
+She was also known for visiting her students’ homes to help reinforce classroom material.

 Ruiz Robles died in 1975 in Ferrol.
 Up until her death, Ruiz Robles paid all her patent fees for her mechanical book.